Article

 Another benefit of 529 savings is the versatility.
 Even if your student changes their mind, or takes a different path altogether, the money won’t go to waste.
 For example, 529 funds can be used at trade schools, apprenticeship programs and community colleges.
 Related: What 529s Cover

-Loan caps by major are coming, and they will reshape the way students and families finance higher education.
-But by saving early and strategically in an Invest529 account, families give students the freedom to choose the major that’s right for them.
+Loan caps by program are coming, and they will reshape the way students and families finance higher education.
+But by saving early and strategically in an Invest529 account, families give students the freedom to choose the path that’s right for them.